If co-ops are carved out of the tenant protection laws, how does it affect the way our co-op board operates?

 In addition to lifting restrictions on escrow payments, co-ops are also allowed to charge application fees above $20—something landlords in rental units cannot do.

 “Reviewing the co-op board package is an important part of a building’s due diligence and may involve the time and expertise of management professionals and attorneys,” Wagner says.

-Typically a co-op charges several hundred dollars to process these materials and now they can do this without any concern they are breaking the law.
+Typically a co-op charges several hundred dollars to process these materials and they will be able to do this without any concern they are breaking the law.

 Litigation in housing court

-Another significant change is the increased protections a co-op has when a tenant shareholder defaults on their payments.
+Another significant change will be the increased protections a co-op has when a tenant shareholder defaults on their payments.

 Wagner points out most co-ops charge late fees if the maintenance is not paid on time.
-If a tenant shareholder defaults, co-ops can now litigate in housing court not just for the unpaid maintenance but also for the late fees, legal fees, and other charges.
+If a tenant shareholder defaults, co-ops will be able to litigate in housing court not just for the unpaid maintenance but also for the late fees, legal fees, and other charges.